maamounhajnajeeb/pytest_workshop/README.md

 - --setup-show: Show fixtures as they are set up, used and torn down
 - --setup-only: Only setup fixtures, do not execute tests
 - --setup-plan: Show what fixtures/tests would be executed, but don't run anything
+- --duration=n: will show the most n things that consume time within your test-suite.
+    example: pytest path/to/your/tests/ --duration=5</br>
+    explain: it will show the five most things that consume time in path/to/your/tests/ test-suite

 #### Good practice: write a docsting for your fixtures